 The housing inventory in Friedrichshain amounts to approx. 4,360 buildings.
 A first wave of modernisation and new construction took place at the turn of the millennium, partly realised by closed funds using public subsidies.
 Yield expectations could often not be realised in these years, as the local rents were below the subsidised rents.
 In 2006 it was still possible to acquire apartment buildings in Friedrichshain at square meter prices of less than 1,000 EUR.
 At this time, many owners were selling apartment buildings, some of which were heavily eroded.
 The market turned into an oversupply and the buildings changed hands until the 2010s, sometimes at very low prices per square metre.
 Between 2003 and 2008, around 8,000 apartments in Friedrichshain-Kreuzberg were converted into condominiums and partly extensively renovated.
 The neighbourhoods east of Warschauer Strasse, north of Karl-Marx-Allee and Frankfurter Allee were undergoing a radical structural change at the time.
 In the course of the modernization and division of many houses, the population became younger.
-Depending on the year of construction, apartment buildings in Friedrichshain are being sold in medium to good locations within a price corridor of 2,400 EUR/m² to 3,300 EUR/m².
 Since 2018, purchase prices have again been differentiated more strongly by location and condition.
-Even though many apartment buildings in Friedrichshain show a considerable modernisation backlog, the large-scale introduction of milieu protection areas makes basic investments in existing buildings more difficult.
+The current rent income is coming more to the foreground as the large-scale introduction of milieu protection areas make basic investments in existing buildings more difficult.

 |Construction era||Simple to medium locations||Medium to good locations|